Miss Grand International 2018: Selection of participants

 Contestants from 75 countries and territories were selected to compete in the competition.
 Thirty-one of these delegates were determined through the national pageant.
 Fourteen were appointed to their positions after being runner-ups in their national pageant or being selected through a casting process.
 Thirty delegates were appointed to the title without participating in any respective national pageants in this particular year.

-The original representatives of Albania, Canada, Colombia, Kosovo, and Spain, who were elected through the national pageant, resigned from the titles, which caused the national directors to promote the runner-up to take over the title or appoint other delegates as replacements.
-Meanwhile, the representatives of Bahamas, Namibia, and Singapore, who were also elected through the national pageants, did not enter the pageant, and no replacements were assigned.
+The original representatives of Albania, Canada, Colombia, Kosovo, and Spain, who were elected through the national pageant, resigned from the titles, and caused the national directors to promote the runner-up to the title or appoint another delegate as replacement.
+The representatives of Bahamas, Namibia, and Singapore, were also elected through the national pageants, did not enter the pageant, and no replacements were assigned.

-The representatives of Guatemala and Honduras were also appointed to participate but did not compete for undisclosed reasons, while the representative of Miss Grand Lithuania, Jūratė Stasiūnaitė, withdrew during the pageant for personal reasons.
+The representatives of Guatemala and Honduras were also appointed to participate but did not compete for undisclosed reasons.
+Miss Grand Lithuania, Jūratė Stasiūnaitė, withdrew during the pageant for personal reasons.